tmobile/magentaA11y/_checklist-web/heading.md

 - Use `role="heading" aria-level="1"` to for custom elements

 ### Group
-- Headings should be logically ordered.
+- Headings must be logically ordered.
 - Start with a single `<h1>` per page.
   - Title major sections with `<h2>`
     - Subsections with `<h3>`